 You can plan a trip and a lot of activities in Skrzyczne Mountain, the highest mountain of the Silesian Beskids.
 You can take the chairlift from the outskirts of Szczyrk, which offers spectacular 360-degree views of the snow-blanketed valley and the surrounding mountains.

-You can relax in Szczyrk Mountain Resort or go skiing, snowboarding and take sleigh rides.
+You can relax in Szczyrk Mountain Resort or go skiing, snowboarding and taking sleigh rides.

 WHAT TO PACK FOR A WINTER IN POLAND